psword/arduino-ide/Water Quality Measuring Project/Readme.md

   - Be "real-time"
   - Be submerged
   - Be attached to a buoy or other fixed surface
-  - If attached to buoy, be anchored, to eliminate ballast considerations
-  - Have an antennae in place to attain proper netwrok signal
+  - Have an antennae in place to attain proper network signal
   - Measure pH
   - Measure Total Dissolved Solids
   - Measure Temperature
-  - Measure direct and indirect paramters
+  - Measure direct and indirect parameters
   - Be accurate
   - Be precise
   - Account for bio-fouling and use preventative measures to protect sensor probes/ends
-  - Maintain adequate power for duration of deployment
+  - Maintain adequate power for the duration of deployment
   - Be deployed for at minimum 30 days
   - Implement deep-sleep functions to conserve power
   - Be water-tight